dmbarbour/wikilon/docs/AwelonLang.md

         [X][F]z == [X][[F]z]F
         z = [[(a3) c i] b (eq_z) [c] a b w i](a3) c i

 A fixpoint combinator is very expressive and can be used to construct any other loop.
 Unfortunately, this expressiveness hinders termination analysis.
-To simplify termination analysis, we'll want to favor alternative loop models.

-One viable approach is data-driven loops, such as the Church-encoded natural number that copies and applies a function many times, effectively folding over every element.
+To simplify termination analysis, we might favor data-driven loop models.
+For example, the Church-encoded natural number copies and applies a function many times, effectively folding over every element.
 Short circuiting is also possible, if explicitly included in the type, for example:

         Nat     :  s * (s → s) → s
         Nat'    :  (s * a) * ((s * a) → (s * (a + r))) → (s * (a + r))

 The latter encoding for supports early 'return' with type `r`.
 Further variants could include remainder data together with the return value.

 ## Memoization